 Delgado is in constant local, national and international demand as a noted pedagogue, lecturer and artist teacher of master classes.
 Delgado has been on the artist piano faculties of several universities in Japan and in California.
 He is currently a full professor of piano at California State University, Fullerton, where he has established a scholarship fund for talented pianists in tribute to the renowned pianist Alicia de Larrocha.
 To help endow the scholarship, he performed an inaugural recital with Madame de Larrocha at the Richard Nixon Library in Yorba Linda, CA. Delgado has served on the juries of such international competition as the William Kapell, the Gina Bachauer, the Vega in Japan, the second Martha Argerich International Piano Competition in Buenos Aires, the San Jose International Piano Competion, and the Jose Iturbi Competition in Los Angeles.

 Delgado performs at the Perugia and Dino Ciano Festivals in Italy, the Verbier Festival in Switzerland and the Martha Argerich Festival in Lugano and Buenos Aires.
-He has collaborated with Martha Argerich in several two piano works.
-Their most recent duo performance was “Tres Romances,” by Carlos Guastavino and it was hailed as an “unforgettable” experience by the critics.
+He has collaborated with Martha Argerich in several two piano and four-hand works.
+Their most recent duet performance in 2012 included Ravel's Mother Goose and Schubert's Fantasy in F minor.

 Eduardo Delgado’s most recent orchestral appearance was with the Pacific Symphony and the Pacific Chorale, in the performances of Beethoven’s “Choral Fantasy” and “Rio Grande” by Lambert at the Orange County Performing Arts Center, Costa Mesa, CA. Other highlights include a shared recital wit h tenor Jose Cura in their native city of Rosario, Argentina as well as several performances for school children.
 Last December, he was chosen by the governor of his home state, Santa Fe, to perform at the Inauguration Ceremony of Governor Hermes Binner at the State Capital’s Municipal Theatre.
 For the past three summers Delgado has performed and taught at Music Fest Perugia in Perugia, Italy, and was invited to give recitals and master classes in Japan, for which he has been invited back in 2013.
 In June 2013 he will be judging the Top of the World Competition in Tromso, Norway.
 He has also been a judge at the San Antonio International Piano Competition in Texas.